 Course Description

-This course provides the student with the opportunity to learn and apply the theory of basic Gas Tungsten Arc Welding (GTAW) techniques on ferrous and non-ferrous metals in the flat and horizontal positions.
+This course provides the student with the opportunity to learn and apply the theory of basic Gas Tungsten Arc Welding (GTAW) techniques on ferrous and non-ferrous metals in the flat (1F/G) and horizontal (2F/G) positions: beginning with Oxy-fuel welding, introducing the basic foundational techniques of welding, and developing the manual dexterity and coordination for GTAW welding.
 Group 2 course.

 Credit Hours